iacobo/continual/README.md

 Repo for reproducing the experiments in *Continual Learning of Longitudinal Health Records* (2021).

-Release `x.x.x` of the project corresponds to the published reuslts.
+Release `x.x.x` of the project corresponds to the published reusults.
 Later releases refer to code improvements and bug fixes.

-Experiments compare a series of simple Neural Network models equipped with one of `??` continual learning strategies on a series of standard ICU predictive tasks.
+Experiments compare a series of simple Neural Network models equipped with one of 7 continual learning strategies on a series of standard ICU predictive tasks.
 Tasks are binary prediction, and input data is multi-modal patient time-series data from routinely recorded ICU variables.

 ## Setup